Koujeng Leima: Worship

 One day of the Lai Haraoba of God Koubru is especially shifted to the abode (pantheon) of Goddess Koujeng Leima.
 It is done in her honor.
 In the shrine of goddess Koujeng Leima, every single events done at other days will be re-enacted.

-During the period of political turmoil in September, 2009, many pilgrims offered prayers to Goddess Koujeng Leima in her sacred shrine of the "Koujeng Leima Lairembi Laiphamlen" in Sekmai.
-They invoked her for the success of the movements led by the Apunba Lup and for the restoration of peace in Manipur.
+During the period of political turmoil in September, 2009, many pilgrims offered prayers to Koujeng Leima in her sacred shrine of the Koujeng Leima Lairembi Laiphamlen in Sekmai.
+They invoked her for the success of the movement led by the Apunba Lup and for the restoration of peace in Manipur.

 Namesake

 The "Koujeng Leima Youth Development Organisation" is an active youth group in Sekmai region of Manipur.
 It functions in the actions against drugs and intoxicants.
-On the 31st December 2013 and the New Year Day of 2014, the organization imposed a ban on picnicking in Sekmai.
+On 31 December 2013 and the New Year Day of 2014, the organization imposed a ban on picnicking in Sekmai.
 Later, the ban was lifted.
 However, they cautioned people not to drink alcohol and become drunk.